 Future research should analyze operational decisions, such as the allocation of personnel resources, equipment and other assets among different treatment sites, and the routing of crews between selected sites for management (Sewell et al., 2012; Yokomizo et al., 2004).
-Deployment of multiple resources such as funding and labor among different management options, over multiple areas and time periods, is also another possible future direction (i.e., logistical problems).
-Paralleling area selection, the scheduling of management actions and the allocation of tasks among personnel are other relevant issues for future investigation (Adams and Setterfield, 2015; Baker and Bode, 2016; Moore and McCarthy, 2016; Watts et al., 2009; Wilson et al., 2011).
-Another interesting research line is the coordination of capacity (e.g., personnel and equipment) and governance (e.g., local, regional, national responsibilities) among stakeholders.
-In particular, cooperation among independent but related parties to share their resources, capacities, and information could improve the efficiency of PAs (Frank and Sarkar, 2010).
-Operations Research models have been widely used to supply chain coordination among stakeholders in production and manufacturing, disaster management and bioterrorism response (Altay and Green, 2006; Ravindran, 2008).
-Future studies should incorporate the risks of invasive species related to transportation in an optimization model in which the routes, through which manufactures (e.g., wood, food) are transferred, are optimally selected while minimizing the distances that potential invaders are transported (Büyüktahtakın and Haight, 2017).
-Network optimization models, such as LCP and minimum cost network flow problems (Ahuja et al., 1993) can be used to formulate the transportation of goods that pose an invasion risk (see Connectivity section and Figure 4).
+Deployment of multiple resources such as funding and labor among different management options, over multiple areas and time periods, is also another possible future direction (i.e. logistical problems).
+Parallel to area selection, the scheduling of management actions and the allocation of tasks among personnel are relevant issues for future investigation (Adams and Setterfield, 2015; Baker and Bode, 2016; Moore and McCarthy, 2016; Watts et al., 2009; Wilson et al., 2011).
+Another interesting research line is the coordination of capacity (e.g. personnel and equipment) and governance (e.g. local, regional, national responsibilities) among stakeholders.
+In particular, cooperation between independent but related parties to share their resources, capacities, and information could improve the cost-effectiveness of PAs (Frank and Sarkar, 2010).
+Models in OR have been widely used to supply chain coordination among agents involved in production and manufacturing, disaster management and bioterrorism response (Altay and Green, 2006; Ravindran, 2008).
+Future studies should incorporate the risks of invasive species related to transportation in an optimization model in which the routes, through which manufactures (e.g. wood, food) are transferred, are optimally selected while minimizing the distances that potential invaders are transported (Büyüktahtakın and Haight, 2017).
+Network optimization models, such as LCP and network flow problems (Ahuja et al., 1993) can be used to frame the transportation of goods such that it poses the minimum invasion risks (see Connectivity section and Box S2 in Appendix A).
 Future research may consider the optimization of the transportation network and the selection of appropriate means for transportation and distribution activities while minimizing the risk of introduction and the establishment of new invaders (Courtois et al., 2018; Yemshanov et al., 2017).